WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 Complex Eigenvalues
 ====================

 Python has the built-in class :class:`complex`.
 By default, the function :func:`~wolframclient.deserializers.binary_deserialize` deserializes Wolfram Language functions using a generic class :class:`~wolframclient.language.expression.WLFunction` but conveniently provides a way to extend the mapping.
 Define `ComplexFunctionConsumer`, a subclass of :class:`~wolframclient.deserializers.WXFConsumer` that overrides the method :meth:`~wolframclient.deserializers.WXFConsumer.build_function`.
-The subclassed method maps :wl:`Complex` to the built-in Python :class:`complex`.
+The subclassed method maps :wl:`Complex` to the built-in Python class :class:`complex`.

 .. literalinclude:: /examples/python/eigenvalues2.py
     :emphasize-lines: 5-17, 31